 Rural Access to Care

-South Carolina continues to have poor maternal and infant health outcomes, currently ranking eighth highest for maternal mortality(i) and fifth highest for infant mortality(ii) when compared to other states.
+South Carolina continues to have poor maternal and infant health outcomes, currently ranking 32nd of 40 for maternal mortality(i) and 40th of 52 for infant mortality(ii) when compared to other states.
 According to March of Dimes, South Carolina received a score of F for preterm births.(iii) These numbers do not reflect the significant amount of attention and resources that providers, funders, and advocates have devoted to this issue in recent years as South Carolina’s maternal mortality rates have risen(iv) to double the national average.(v)

 (i) South Carolina maternal morbidity and Mortality Review Committee – SCDHEC.
 (2024, February). https://scdhec.gov/sites/default/files/Library/CR-013357.pdf.